 That is, there is no central authority required to enable participants to manipulate the ledger, and all transactions are trusted to be secure.
 For this reason, this technology has also been called the “trust protocol.”

 Here are some of the ways that blockchain technology will revolutionize accounting.

 A recent article by Deloitte reported that with blockchain technology, smart contracts can be developed.
-Smart contracts are code that are executed when certain conditions are met.
+Smart contracts are codes that are executed when certain conditions are met.
 Through this technology, invoicing will be transformed; Deloitte describes it as follows: “think of an invoice paying for itself after checking that delivered goods have been received according to specifications and sufficient funds are available on the company’s bank account.”

 A Joint Registry